minsooerickim/Discount-Selector/README.md

 # Discount-Selector
- reorders amazon items with highest discount to lowest!
+ -brings all the items with a discount up to the top -gets rid of duplicate listings (usually ads)